jonthorell/RetroLoversUnited/README.md

 Some error in html checking on:

-* Edit article (works, but needs checking anyway).
+* Create/Edit article (works, but needs checking anyway).
 Some is becuase of summernote.

 # Notes